peisenliang/peisenliang.github.com/index.md

 # peisenliang.site

-Welcome to the official hub for **Pei Sen Liang** — author of Riftwake’s myth-warped apocalyptic worlds, indie game developer (**NobCoder**), and storyteller blending mythpunk, sci-fi, and noir.
+Welcome to the official hub for **Pei Sen Liang** — author of Riftwake’s myth-warped apocalyptic worlds, indie game developer (**NobCoder**), and storyteller blending Science Fantasy, Cosmic Fantasy, Metaphysical Fiction, sci-fi, and noir in a interconnected mythos.
 Here you’ll find books, games, and all the creative chaos in one place.

 ---